image

 AbleTo, Inc.

-Carmela Alcantara, Ph.D.
+Carmela Alcantara, PhD

 Clinical Advisor

-Dr. Carmela Alcantara, Ph.D, is an Associate Professor at Columbia University School of Social Work, Director of the Sleep, Mind, and Health Research Program at Columbia University and a licensed clinical psychologist with postdoctoral training in public health and behavioral medicine.
+Carmela Alcantara, PhD, is an Associate Professor at Columbia University School of Social Work, Director of the Sleep, Mind, and Health Research Program at Columbia University and a licensed clinical psychologist with postdoctoral training in public health and behavioral medicine.
 Her research examines the ecological relationship between sleep, self-regulation, and health behaviors in Latina/o adults.
 Dr. Alcantara also provides expert consultation in the transcreation of CBT for the Latina.

 AbleTo, Inc.